aceeric/pycmdparse/README.md

 # pycmdparse
 Python command line parser, and usage instructions generator

-There are many command-line parse utilities around, but I decided to make my own for fun.
+There are many command-line parse utilities around, but I decided to make my own to get experience distributing a package.
 This particular parser uses yaml to define how to process the command line, and also how to format usage instructions.
 It supports parsing args, detecting errors, validating data types, and printing usage instructions.
-I originally wrote this in C# to support a project that I was on which required me to develop several C#/.Net console utilities.
-I was interested to see what would be involved to transcribe something to Python that had originally been written in C#.

 The goals of pycmdparse are:

  1) Require the least amount of programming possible on the part of utility programmers using the package to easily and quickly get good, solid command-line parsing.
- 2) Provide a structure for usage instructions that presents them to the user in a form _generally_ consistent with other console utilities (given that there is variety in the approaches taken by various utility authors)
+ 2) Provide a structure for usage instructions that presents them to the user in a form *generally* consistent with other console utilities (given that there is variety in the approaches taken by various utility authors)

 The usage scenario is: You're writing a console utility in Python, and you have complex args that need to be parsed.
 You want to parse the args and display usage instructions in a way that is generally consistent with other console utils.
 So you do the following:

 1) Import this package and subclass the `CmdLine` class in your utility code
-2) Initialize the `yaml_def` field in the subclass with a yaml definition of options/params/usage (see below)
+2) Initialize the `yaml_def` field in the base class with a yaml definition of options/params/usage (see below)
 3) Call the `parse` function of the subclass to parse the command line.
-4) If successful, the `parse` function injects fields into your subclass - one for each option defined in the yaml spec
-5) Your utility accesses the injected fields to get the values provided by the user on the command line
+4) If successful, the `parse` function injects fields into your subclass - one for each option defined in the yaml spec andyour utility accesses the injected fields to get the values provided by the user
-6) If there is an error parsing the command line, your utility uses the subclass to display errors, or display usage instructions as specified in the yaml.
-So you don't have to spend time programming that.
+5) If there is an error parsing the command line, your utility uses the subclass to display errors, or display usage instructions as specified in the yaml.

 There is a basic example in the `examples` directory with extensive documentation of the yaml, and how the yaml is structured and used.
 Briefly, though, the yaml schema that the package expects is:
 ```